Institute for Human-Centered Artificial Intelligence (HAI)

 Research Manager, Institute for Human-Centered Artificial Intelligence (HAI)

 Prior to joining HAI, Nestor worked in Toronto as an analyst in several startups.
-He graduated from the University of Oxford in 2021 with an MPhil in Comparative Government, where he used machine learning methodologies to study the Canadian Indian Residential schooling system and Harvard College in 2017 with an A.B. in Social Studies. -
+He graduated from the University of Oxford in 2021 with an MPhil in Comparative Government (Distinction), and Harvard College in 2017 with an A.B. in Social Studies (Magna Cum Laude, PBK). -

 Vanessa Parli